 But Cusco, which means “navel of the world”, is much more than Machu Picchu.
 In this charming city and its beautiful surroundings you will get to know the Andean way of life better than anywhere else.
 Cusco offers the visitor many other places of interest, such as the Plaza de Armas, known by the Incas as Huacaypata, today the most contemporary nucleus of Cusco but surrounded by samples of its Inca and Spanish past.

-Also the neighborhood of San Blas, cradle of the most important craftsmen of the country; the Sacred Valley, considered the center of production of the best grain of corn; the Convent of Santo Domingo, constructed on the Temple of the Sun or Koricancha; the palaces of the Inca and its court, and an almost infinite list of archaeological and historical wonders that you will discover in each one of its streets.
+Also the neighborhood of San Blas, cradle of the most important craftsmen of the country; the Sacred Valley, considered the center of production of the best grain of corn; the Convent of Santo Domingo, constructed on the Temple of the Sun or Koricancha; the palaces of the Inca and its court, and an almost infinite list of archaeological and historical wonders that you will discover in each one of its streets, will impress you.

 Cusco also offers the visitor a vibrant nightlife and typical Cusco dishes such as sara lawa (a soup of fresh corn and beans), kapchi cheese (cold dish of fresh cheese, beans, potatoes and onion, seasoned with milk and chili) or chiriucho (chicken meat or roasted guinea pig, served with toasted corn tortilla and other Peruvian ingredients).
 A city that combines history, modernity and adventure, where you can practice activities full of adrenaline.

 ACUPARI – TANDEM Cusco proposes 6 top experiences in Cusco, Perú

 “ADMINISTRATIVE, RELIGIOUS AND CULTURAL CENTER OF THE INCA EMPIRE.”

 “THE ANCIENT TEMPLE OF THE SUN, IN THE HEART OF CUSCO”